dyreschlock/pocket-platform-images/image_overview_arcade-2.md

 ## Platform Overrides for Arcade Cores

 Arcade cores are currently split up into two categories: **Arcade** and **Arcade Multi**.

-- If an arcade board supports multiple noteworthy games, then I put into into the **Arcade Multi** category.
-All of the Arcade Multi images are follow a particular image format.

-- If an arcade board only supports a single game or a single noteworthy game, then it's in the **Arcade** category, and the image is either the original marquee used in arcades, or an image created from key artwork.
+If an arcade board supports multiple noteworthy games, then I put into into the **Arcade Multi** category.
+If an arcade board only supports a single game or a single noteworthy game, then it's in the **Arcade** category.

-All artwork used is meant to be official artwork from the time of the game's release.
+All artwork used is meant to resemble the game's official key artwork from the time of the game's release.
 I try to avoid using fanart.
+Also, for Japanese games, I try to use the original Japanese artwork if its available.

 * For the <b>Sega System 16</b> Combined core, please refer to Espiox's repo: <a href="https://github.com/espiox/jts16_complete">/jts16_complete</a>.